urbanspr1nter/roboraider/README.md

 ui/cursor.png - https://opengameart.org/content/hand-cursor
 ```

+Orchid on title screen is by PumpkinGlitters at: http://pumpkinglitters.deviantart.com/

 ### Building The Project

 The recommended IDE to use for building and developing this project is JetBrain's IntelliJ IDEA.
 You can grab the community edition here: https://www.jetbrains.com/idea/.